Cedar Key, Florida: Pre-Civil War

 In 1842, the United States Congress had enacted the Armed Occupation Act, a precursor of the Homestead Act, to increase white settlement in Florida as a way to force the Seminoles to leave the territory.
 With the abandonment of the Army base on Depot Key, the Cedar Keys became available for settlement under the act.
 Under the terms of the act, several people received permits for settlement on Depot Key, Way Key, and Scale Key.
 Augustus Steele, US Customs House Officer for Hillsborough County, Florida, and postmaster for the Tampa Bay area, received the permit for Depot Key, which he renamed Atsena Otie Key.
 In 1843, he bought the buildings on the island, and built some cottages for wealthy guests.
 In 1844, he became the Collector of Customs for the port of Cedar Key, as well as for Tampa, Florida.
 A post office named "Cedar Key" was established on Atsena Otie Key in 1845.
 The Florida legislature chartered the "City of Atsena Otie" in 1859.

 Cedar Key became an important port, shipping lumber and naval stores harvested on the mainland.
 By 1860, two mills on Atsena Otie Key were producing "cedar" slats for shipment to northern pencil factories.
 As a result of the growth, the US Congress appropriated funds for a lighthouse on Seahorse Key in 1850.
 The Cedar Key Light was completed in 1854.
 The lighthouse lantern is 28 ft above the ground, but the lighthouse sits on a 47 ft hill, putting the light 75 ft above sea level.
 The light was visible for 16 mi.
 Wood-frame residences were added to each side of the lighthouse several years later.

 In 1860, Cedar Key became the western terminus of the Florida Railroad, connecting it to Fernandina Beach, Florida on the east coast of Florida.
 David Levy Yulee, U.S. senator and president of the Florida Railroad, had acquired most of Way Key to house the railroad's terminal facilities.
 A town was platted on Way Key in 1859, and Parsons and Hale's General Store, which is now the Island Hotel, was built there in the same year.
 On March 1, 1861, the first train arrived in Cedar Key, just weeks before the Civil War began.

+Starting in 1858, Eberhard Faber, the Eagle Pencil Company, and other companies built mills on Way Key and Atsena Otie Key to mill pencil slats (boards to be shaped into encasements for pencils) which were then shipped to northern factories to be made into pencils.